LMHC, 3 years of experience

 I create a calm, supportive space where you don’t have to brace against the storm alone.
 I'm a great sounding board and can help you look at your unique situation from different perspectives to gain new insight.
 I'll help you develop new coping strategies and reduce the emotional charge around your triggers.

+For many adults, especially those who’ve lived through trauma, emotions can feel unpredictable and overwhelming—like tides beyond your control.
 I work best with individuals and families who are ready to explore how the past may still be impacting their present—especially those navigating life after adoption, foster care, or involvement in the child welfare system.
-Many of my clients are seeking support in building connection, trust, and emotional safety, both within themselves and in their relationships.
+Some of my clients are learning to manage the overwhelming waves of anxiety and depression that shows up even when you have essential adulting to do.
+Many of my clients are exploring life transitions and big decisions.
+Other clients are seeking support in building connection, trust, and emotional safety, both within themselves and in their relationships.
 As we gently peel back the layers of pain, fear, and emotional triggers, you may begin to notice a ripple effect—especially in how you relate to others, and most importantly, how you feel about yourself.

 I draw from a wide range of evidence-based therapeutic approaches, including cognitive-behavioral therapy, psychodynamic therapy, humanistic therapy, and metapsychology, using a person-centered trauma-informed approach.